MikeDigitize/JSFundamentals/README.md

 ## Dynamic Scope

 Dynamic scope is the runtime counterpart to lexical scope.
-Dynamic scope in JavaScript is scope created whenever a function is called, and is referred to as its <code>variable environment</code>, or prior to ES5, <code>activation object</code>.
-The <code>variable environment</code> creates a reference in memory to all the variables defined in that function scope including its arguments, and has access to its lexical scope through an inaccessible property <code>[[scope]]</code>.
+Dynamic scope in JavaScript is scope created whenever a function is called, and is referred to as its variable <code>environment</code>, or prior to ES5, <code>activation object</code>.
+The <code>environment</code> creates a reference in memory to all the variables defined in that function scope including its arguments, and has access to its lexical scope through an inaccessible property <code>[[scope]]</code>.

 This property gives the function a reference to its parent scope, and its parent's parent scope, all the way up to the global scope.
 When looking up variable references the JavaScript engine will check against a function's immediate scope.
 If not found it looks to its parent, and then its parent's parent until it reaches the global scope where if it's not found the engine will throw a reference error.